-Relevant references and citations — with detailed annotations — provided to TED by Sheryl Sandberg.
+Relevant notes and citations provided to TED by Sheryl Sandberg.

 Note: Sheryl Sandberg supplied these annotated footnotes in February 2014.